Hakops virus removal guide

 How to avoid installation of malware

 It is not safe to open files or links in irrelevant emails, especially if the emails are received from unknown, suspicious addresses.
 You are advised to ignore these emails and leave their contents unopened.
 Note that cyber criminals commonly disguise their emails as important, official, etc. All files and programs should be downloaded from official websites.
 Other channels (third party downloaders, Peer-to-Peer networks, unofficial pages and so on), can be used to distribute and host files designed to install malware.
 Installed programs must be updated and activated through tools or implemented functions that are designed by official software developers.
 Third party, unofficial tools can proliferate malicious programs.
 Furthermore, it is illegal to activate any licensed programs with unofficial tools.
 Regularly scan your computer with reputable anti-virus or anti-spyware software and remove detected threats immediately.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Pop-up window which appears after launching a malicious executable file: